guideguide/grid-notation/README.md

 ### Grid offset

 Optional unit object that specifies how far from the origin the grid will be offset.
-When the position of a grid is set to `center` the offset property will be ignored.

 #### Examples